 Eyelash Glue Color

 - Black Eyelash Glue: Does your client plan on wearing black lashes and/or black eyeliner?
 If so, black glue is probably your best bet.
 Black glue will easily blend in with the rest of the eye makeup and give a seamless, professional-looking finish.
-But if they’re using brown or any other color of lash or liner, black glue will stand out too much.
+But if they’re using light brown or any other color of lash or liner, black glue may stand out too much.

 Get the Best Eyelash Glue Today

 After reading this guide, you’ll be able to pick the perfect eyelash glue type and color for any client.
-And if you’re ready to shop for the best eyelash glue or other lash products, head to iLashStore today.
+And if you’re ready to shop for the best eyelash glue or other lash products, head to iLashstore.com today.
 We carry all professional lash supplies, from glues and sealers to eyelash extensions.
 Check out the best eyelash glue and our other products today—all of your clients will be guaranteed to love the look of their lashes.